Shoulder

 • Type I: Fraying and degeneration of the superior labrum without detachment; the biceps anchor is intact.
 Common incidental finding in older patients.

 • Type II (most common, ~55%): Detachment of the superior labrum and biceps anchor from the glenoid rim.
-The most clinically significant type requiring surgical treatment when symptomatic.
+Surgery may be considered when this finding matches the symptoms and appropriate nonsurgical care has not restored function.

 • Type III: Bucket-handle tear of the superior labrum with an intact biceps anchor; the central fragment may displace into the joint.